edgar-treischl/PracticeR/README.md

 <a href="https://www.amazon.de/Practice-Interactive-Textbook-Edgar-Treischl/dp/311070496X/ref=sr_1_2?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=1MY9JEP05K1OU&keywords=Practice+R&qid=1677311458&sprefix=practice+r%2Caps%2C102&sr=8-2"><img src="man/figures/cover.png" align="right" width="40%" title="Buy it online"/></a>

 R is a programming language and a powerful tool to analyze data, but R has a lot more to offer than statistics.
-To mention just a few options, R has many capabilities to visualize data, to collect data (e.g., from a website), or even to create interactive dashboards.
+To mention a few options, R has many capabilities to visualize data, to collect data (e.g., from a website), or even to create interactive dashboards.
 From this perspective it is no wonder why R has a huge fan base.
 Unfortunately, learning R can be though.
 People who struggle may say that the data